embecosm/riscv-toolchain/README.md

 ./build-isa-tests.sh
 ```

-To see the options for `build-all-isa.sh`, use `./build-all-isa.sh --help`.
+To see the options for `build-isa-tests.sh`, use
+`./build-isa-tests.sh --help`.

 Building testfloat
 ------------------